Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 sl_tr_json_end = sl_translate;
 ~~~

+&nbsp;

 Using this syntax will ensure that the directive names survive minification intact.
 You can then use your functions exactly the same way we use the comment directives above.
-The functions don’t actually do anything in Javascript, they only affect the Smartling parser.
+The functions don’t actually do anything in JavaScript, they only affect the Smartling parser.

+&nbsp;

 ~~~javascript
 // Translate some Strings